We're not Cyprus number two, Latvia says

-Latvia, where about a third of the population is Russian-speaking and which has long positioned itself as an offshore bank centre for its big neighbour, has seen the share of non-resident deposits in its banks rise in recent years.
+Latvia, where about a third of the population is Russian-speaking and which has long positioned itself as an offshore bank center for its big neighbor, has seen the share of non-resident deposits in its banks rise in recent years.

 But Kristaps Zakulis, head of the FKTK financial sector regulator, said he saw no new rush of funds due to troubles in Cyprus, home to large amounts of Russian offshore funds and struggling to strike a deal for a euro zone bailout.